HolgerJanz/FastAssembler/README.md

 - introduce option E to set error to 255 if compile fails, for better use in batch

 - improve memory management

+- improve performance of pass 1 and up

 - reduce number of max passes to 8